Tea & Slippers

 Understanding Senior Living Costs and Payment Options

-By Tea and Slippers Team · April 9, 2026
+By Tea and Slippers Team · July 7, 2026

 Why Costs Feel Overwhelming

 Senior living costs can induce sticker shock, especially for families encountering them for the first time.
 But understanding the full picture — what drives the price, what is included, and what financial resources exist — turns an overwhelming number into a manageable planning exercise.
+This guide breaks it all down.

 Average Costs by Care Type